NiteshBehal/TheMovieDB_App_MVVM_kotlin/README.md

 Implementation includes the following.

-> Kotlin
+	• Kotlin,
-> ViewModel for MVVM Pattern
+	• ViewModel for MVVM Pattern,
-> RxJava with Retrofit
+	• RxJava with Retrofit,
-> Paging Library
+	• Paging Library